Asueadas/learngit/readme.txt

-read me ,this is a file.
+read me ,this is a file today.
 Git is a distributed version control system.
 Git is free software.